Yohannfra/bluerepl/Commands.md

 ...
 ```

-The killer feature is that all these syntax can be used together in the same command.
+**And all these syntaxes can be used together in the same command.**

 Examples: